 If you used your air conditioner throughout the summer and are now relying on a furnace to heat your home, your HVAC air filter will likely already need replacement.

 You can find your current air filter in the slot between the return air duct and the blower on your system.
 Remove the filter, buy an identical filter at any home improvement store or hardware store, and then insert the replacement filter.
 You can also hire a qualified HVAC contractor to replace your filter for you.

 Get a Tune-up

 Winter is the perfect time to get a tuneup for your air conditioning system.
-If you live in Cincinnati, contact your HVAC contractor at HELP Plumbing, Heating, Cooling and Electric.
+If you live in Cincinnati, contact your HVAC contractor at HELP Plumbing, Heating, Cooling and Drains.
 We can check your system for problems, clean the unit to ensure maximum efficiency, and make recommendations for repairs if needed.
 Call us today at (513) 333-4357!